philpax/philpax.github.io/content/updates/two-weeks-go-by/index.md

 I'd been hemming-and-hawing about the best way to fix this, but the answer was always going to be obvious: simplify the logo and ensure it pops at icon-size resolutions.
 Thankfully, due to a decision I made when I originally designed the logo, this ended up being relatively easy.

 Reader, I have lied to you.
-I said that "I" "designed" this icon, but what I actually mean is that I had Claude design a bespoke `canvas`-powered interface for deterministically generating the logo.
+I said that "I" "designed" this icon, but what I actually mean is that I had Claude design a bespoke `html:canvas`-powered interface for deterministically generating the logo.
 This was absurdly overkill, but it let me spend less time in graphic design applications, so it served its goal well.

 Because of this, I was able to direct Claude to do follow-up work on the interface, including adding previews for different sizes, generating colours using [OKLCH](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl), and assigning those colours through basic iterative graph colouring[^graphcolouring].
 After making these changes, I then proceeded to tweak the settings until I found a variant of the logo that I was happy with: